What happens on the first day

 The student planner can also be used to send messages between parents and teachers.

-ClassCharts is used to communicate not only messages regarding homework, but also inform parents and students about any positive or negative sanction points they have received; this also details any detentions they may have been set as a result.
+ClassCharts is used to communicate not only messages regarding homework, but also inform parents and students about any positive or negative sanction points they have received.

 ClassCharts and Weduc are essential apps for parents and students to download when they join the school.